autowarefoundation/autoware-documentation/docs/support/support-guidelines.md

 !!! warning

-    Github Discussions is not the right place to track tasks or bugs.
+    GitHub Discussions is not the right place to track tasks or bugs.
 Use GitHub Issues for that purpose.

 ## GitHub Issues